agBeta/jammed-together/cheatsheets/docs/01-ssh-apt-firewall.md

 btw, You can add **another** server in the same `config` file.
 Simply add a blank line in between, then write those 6 variables for the new server.

-\[later\]: Note, you can use override files. accodring to notes at the beginning of `ssh_config` file, configuration data is parsed as follows:
-- command line options
-- user-specific file
-- system-wide file

-Any configuration value is only changed the first time it is set.
-Thus, host-specific definitions should be at the beginning of the configuration file, and defaults at the end.

 ### (More) SSH Hardening

 _(btw, 'Firewall' and 'fail2ban' are also related)_